Office of Victim and Survivor Rights and Services (OVSRS)

 - Expands the scope of persons allowed to act as victim representatives at parole hearings, and allows representatives to make a statement even when the victim, or victim’s next of kin, also makes a statement;

-- Allows victims, victim’s next of kin and their representatives to make statements which reasonably express their views concerning the inmate, including, but not limited to the crimes committed, the effect of the crimes on the victim and the victim’s family, and the inmate’s suitability for parole; and
+- Allows victims, victim’s next of kin and their representatives to make statements which reasonably express their views concerning the person, including, but not limited to the crimes committed, the effect of the crimes on the victim and the victim’s family, and the inmate’s suitability for parole; and

 - Leaves intact other victim’s rights including but not limited to the Condit-Nolan Public Participation in Parole Act of 1984.